Kaleo Custom Woodworking

 Contact

-Estimate
+Get Estimate

 History

-It all started over 20 years ago when I was in middle school.
+It all started over 30 years ago when I was in middle school.
 I had my first introduction to woodworking in shop class.
 Since the first day of class I was eager to get building something.
 The teacher, seeing how eager I was about this class, picked my design, a simple two shelf pine bookcase, which still exists today.

 Soon after that I bought a couple of woodworking books and my first two power tools, a 1 ¼ hp router and a jigsaw.
 I used to sit in the basement of my parents house, in my makeshift workshop, sawing and routering any piece of wood that I could find.
 I remember thinking that it would be great to make wooden signs with my router and sell them.

 Over the next 12 years I went to college, earned a Bachelor of Science degree, got a job in the corporate world and continued to do woodworking as a hobby.
 As the years passed I added to my tool arsenal and learned new techniques.
-In June 2006 our daughter Nicole, had a relapse of her cancer that she had been fighting for the previous three years.
-At the time I had left the corporate world and was in between jobs, not knowing what I wanted to do.
-Knowing how much I enjoyed woodworking, my wife suggested that I start my own custom woodworking business.
-This would allow me to do something that I loved, but would allow me to help take care of Nicole.
-Later that year on December 7, 2006, Nicole went home to the Lord at the age of 12.
-Then after months of planning and after 20 years of woodworking, Kaleo Custom Woodworking was in operation.
-Since the company has started we have been really blessed with continuous work, but also with the talent to do something that I love to do.
-As I read once before, if you wake up in the morning dreading to go to work, it might be time to find a new job.
+In June 2006 our daughter Nicole, had a relapse of her cancer that she had been fighting for the past three years.
+At the time I had left the corporate world and was in between jobs.
+Not knowing what I wanted to do and knowing how much I enjoyed woodworking, my wife suggested that I start my own custom woodworking business.
+This would allow me to do something that I loved, but would also allow me to help take care of Nicole.
+Later that year on December 7, 2006, Nicole went home to be with the Lord at the age of 12.
+After months of planning and after 30 years of woodworking, Kaleo Custom Woodworking began operations.

 "People who enjoy what they are doing, invariably do it well."